LafColITS/moodle-local_temporary_enrolments/README.md

 Releases are tagged based on the following pattern:
 [major].[minor].[patch]-[Moodle major version].[Moodle version specific patch]

-For example, v1.5.7-35.1 would be plugin veresion 1.5.7 for Moodle 35, and includes one Moodle 35 specific patch for this plugin version.
+For example, v1.5.7-35.1 would be plugin vresion 1.5.7 for Moodle 35, and includes one Moodle 35 specific patch for this plugin version.
 It would have corresponding versions v1.5.7-34.X and v1.5.7-33.X.

 ## Acknowledgements